 Many people think about life insurance as strictly a death benefit.
 A few more savvy individuals know that this death benefit is NOT taxable to the beneficiaries.
-However, only the truly astute understand the tax advantages that permanent life insurance offers (as opposed to term life) not only to beneficiaries but to policy owners, providing a life benefit.
+However, only the truly astute understand the tax advantages that permanent life insurance offers (as opposed to term life) not only to beneficiaries but to policy owners, providing living benefits to be used in life.
 After all, it is called “life” insurance for a reason.

-This most obvious tax benefit of life insurance is the fact that the death benefit is NOT income taxable to the beneficiary.
-This is the only tax benefit that is offered by ALL TYPES of life insurance INCLUDING term life and the various types of permanent life insurance.
-The amount received by your beneficiary, whether in a lump sum or other payout, does not constitute taxable income.
+This most obvious tax benefit of life insurance is the fact that the beneficiaries of a life insurance death benefit do not pay income tax on the proceeds.
+This is the only tax benefit that is offered by ALL types of life insurance policies INCLUDING term life and the various types of permanent life insurance.
+The amount of death benefit received by your beneficiary does not constitute taxable income.

 26 U.S. Code Sec.
 101, subsections (a) and (g), of the I.R.S.
 Tax Code provides that “proceeds from a life insurance policy payable by reason of death” are generally NOT included in the GROSS INCOME of the payee.
 EVEN in circumstances where “accelerated benefits” are paid to the policy holder, perhaps because they are terminally ill, this code section applies so that taxable income is not recognized.

 Cash Value Life Insurance vs MEC

 The following income tax advantages apply to all permanent life insurance contracts that accrue cash value.
 To accrue cash value, a policy must be a permanent (or cash value) life insurance policy as differentiated to a term (or temporary) life insurance policy.